mduchd/mduchd/README.md

 ## ABOUT ME

-I am a 3rd-year Information Technology student from Hanoi, Vietnam, with a strong interest in software engineering, Java development, and backend systems.
-I am dedicated to building stable, scalable applications and continuously improving my technical foundation.
+I am a 3rd-year IT student from Hanoi, passionate about software engineering, Java development, and backend systems.
+I focus on building stable, scalable applications and strengthening my core foundations.

-My current focus is on backend development with Spring Boot, learning real-world design patterns, and understanding how production systems are built and maintained.
-I am actively looking for an internship position where I can contribute, learn from experienced engineers, and grow in a professional environment.
+My current work centers around Spring Boot backend development, real-world design patterns, and understanding how production systems operate.
+I am seeking an internship where I can learn from experienced engineers and contribute to meaningful projects.

-In the long term, I aim to expand into DevOps and cloud technologies to gain a deeper understanding of system architecture and deployment pipelines.
-I also plan to explore Artificial Intelligence to enhance application capabilities and stay competitive in the modern tech landscape.
+In the future, I aim to grow toward DevOps and cloud technologies to understand system infrastructure end-to-end.
+I also plan to study AI to enhance application capabilities and stay aligned with modern development trends.

-I am self-motivated, adaptable, and always ready to learn new technologies and improve my skills.
+I am proactive, adaptable, and always committed to improving my skills.

 <div align="center">